Students are responsible for the device following deployment. There are systems in place to help with device management throughout the year.

 In the event of theft or loss due to negligence, families will be responsible for the entire cost of the device.

-In the event the device is tampered with, damaged intentionally or recklessly, families will be responsible for the entire cost of the device.
+In the event the device is tampered with, damaged intentionally or recklessly, or repaired by a non-authorized vendor families will be responsible for the entire cost of the device.

-Spares will be provided to a student on a per-case basis as determined by the school.
+Spares will be provided to a student on a per-case basis as determined by the Mobile Device Management Team.
 Students who have tampered with or intentionally or recklessly damaged the device will not be issued a spare.
 Spare devices are assigned to the student and will follow the same damage charge process as the assigned device.